HN Mechanical Engineering Bundle (Pearson)

 U13 Fundamentals of Thermodynamics and Heat Engines

-On successful completion of this unit, learners will be able to investigate fundamental thermodynamic systems and their properties, apply the steady flow energy equation to plant equipment, examine the principles of heat transfer to industrial applications, and determine the performance of internal combustion engines.
+On successful completion of this unit, students will be able to investigate fundamental thermodynamic systems and their properties, apply the steady flow energy equation to plant equipment, examine the principles of heat transfer to industrial applications, and determine the performance of internal combustion engines.

-By the end of this unit learners will be able to:
+By the end of this unit students will be able to:

 1. Investigate fundamental thermodynamic systems and their properties.